RAP Feedback Forum Rules and FAQ <- YOU MUST READ THIS BEFORE POSTING

 Q: What is an SGM?
 What can they do?
 Who are they?

 SGM stands for "Senior Game Master".
-In additional to regular GM duties, SGMs are responsible for reviewing appeals.
+In addition to regular GM duties, SGMs are responsible for reviewing appeals.
 They may overturn GM decisions and manually suspend/un-suspend players.
 They can also assist with issues related to clan tags, clan names, and clan roster.

 Q: Are GMs and SGMs paid S2 employees?